Polokwane: Roads

 The city lies roughly halfway between Gauteng (300 km) and the Zimbabwean border (200 km) on the N1 highway, which connects Zimbabwe with the major cities of South Africa, such as Pretoria, Johannesburg, Bloemfontein, and Cape Town.

-The R37 provincial route connects the city with Nelspruit.
+The R37 provincial route connects the city with Mbombela.
 Running east, the R71 connects the city with Tzaneen, Phalaborwa, Bushbuckridge, and the Kruger National Park.
 To north-east, is the R81 connecting the city with Giyani and Malamulele.
 The R521 connects the city with Alldays and the R567 via Seshego connects Polokwane with the N11.
 The R71 is also well known to bikers who ride through the city annually, making it the biggest bike meeting in Africa.

 The Nelson Mandela road traffic island is situated on the outskirts of Polokwane when approaching from the direction of Johannesburg.
 It was built prior to the 2010 FIFA World Cup as part of beautifying the city for the event.

 A number of private bus services run in the city and also services connect Polokwane to other major centres in the country.